bondagit/aes67-linux-daemon/README.md

-This fork adds NMOS Functionnality to the project (IS-04 and IS-05) It is a work in progress, works seamlessly with a registry.

 # AES67 Linux Daemon

 AES67 Linux Daemon is a Linux implementation of AES67 interoperability standard used to distribute and synchronize real time audio over Ethernet.